sphinx-doc/sphinx/doc/domains.rst

    The first way is the preferred one.

-.. directive:: .. py:attribute:: name
+.. rst:directive:: .. py:attribute:: name

    Describes an object data attribute.
 The description should include information about the type of the data to be expected and whether it may be changed directly.

-.. directive:: .. py:method:: name(signature)
+.. rst:directive:: .. py:method:: name(signature)

    Describes an object method.
 The parameters should not include the ``self`` parameter.
 The description should include similar information to that described for ``function``.
 See also :ref:`signatures`.

-.. directive:: .. py:staticmethod:: name(signature)
+.. rst:directive:: .. py:staticmethod:: name(signature)

-   Like :dir:`py:method`, but indicates that the method is a static method.
+   Like :rst:dir:`py:method`, but indicates that the method is a static method.

    .. versionadded:: 0.4

-.. directive:: .. py:classmethod:: name(signature)
+.. rst:directive:: .. py:classmethod:: name(signature)

-   Like :dir:`py:method`, but indicates that the method is a class method.
+   Like :rst:dir:`py:method`, but indicates that the method is a class method.

    .. versionadded:: 0.6